Saltville (archaeological site): SV-2 and pre-Clovis activity

 The middle horizon contains two features in a fluvial sand lens.
 The first has a collection of lithics that are either stone tools, byproducts of stone tools, or material with the potential to be made into stone tools.
 Also present were fish bones, a piece of charcoal, and 12 pieces of microdebitage of which three show signs that bifacial retouch occurred.
 The second feature contained seven concretions.
 Five of these were elongated, and one was prismatic.
-These were found in maroon mud, but were grey bodied.
-Indicating they originated in a different sedimentary environment.
-All pieces found originated as congealed viscous body fat, but was replaced by minerals from ground water.
+These were found in maroon mud, but were grey bodied, indicating they originated in a different sedimentary environment.
+All pieces found originated as congealed viscous body fat, but were replaced by minerals from ground water.
 Twigs were found in the sand lens that provided a date of 13,950 + 70 RCYBP Beta (65209).

-The youngest horizon contained one feature that contained 200 immature individuals of the giant floater clam, Pyganodon grandis, a mussel which usually lives in impoundments or slow moving streams beneath mud.
-Fish and amphibian vertebrates were uncovered with charcoal, lithic debris, and 125 possible pieces of foreign microdebitage that yield a small number of pieces connected to bifacial retouching.
+The youngest horizon contained one feature that contained 200 immature individuals of the giant floater (Pyganodon grandis), a mussel which usually lives in impoundments or slow moving streams beneath mud.
+Fish and amphibian vertebrae were uncovered with charcoal, lithic debris, and 125 possible pieces of foreign microdebitage that yield a small number of pieces connected to bifacial retouching.
 This feature is thought to date from 13,500 to 13,000 RCYBP because of interpretive information about the deposit’s creation.